 Katrina lives and works on the unceded lands of the Whadjuk Noongar people.

 Always was, always will be, Aboriginal land.

-An all-female battalion defended Place Blanche during the repression of the Paris Commune in 1871, a violent episode in modern French history when up to 30,000 Parisians were slaughtered by Versailles government troops during Semaine Sanglante (the Bloody Week).
-I explore the ramifications of this traumatic event in my PhD thesis “Capturing Chloe: Reimagining a Melbourne Icon.”
-I took this photograph on one of my research trips to Paris, as I was intrigued to discover this “Chloe” graffiti at a site with such significance to the young model who sat for Jules Lefebvre’s French painting.
+Place Blanche in Montmartre was defended by an all-female battalion during the repression of the Paris Commune in 1871, a violent episode in modern French history when up to 30,000 Parisians were slaughtered by Versailles government troops during Semaine Sanglante (the Bloody Week).
+Katrina took this photograph on one of her research trips to Paris.
+She was intrigued by the Chloé graffiti at a site with strong significance to the young model who sat for Chloé (1875).

-Katy is also a passionate cockatoo photographer.
-Rain, hail or shine, she can often be spotted behind a bush with her camera at the ready.
-A perennial source of inspiration, cockatoos often appear in her stories, poems and even her painted artworks, especially Australian black cockatoos with their flamboyant crests and magnificent tail feathers, and those plaintive yodeling cries that send shivers down Katy’s backbone.
+Katrina is also a passionate cockatoo photographer.
+Rain, hail or shine, she can be spotted behind a bush with her camera at the ready.
+A perennial source of inspiration, cockatoos appear in her stories and painted artworks, especially black cockatoos with their crests and stunning tail feathers, and those plaintive yodelling cries that send shivers down her backbone.